 Candidates do not have to achieve units in any particular order and tutors should tailor learning programmes to meet individual candidate needs.
-It is recommended that, wherever possible, centres adopt a holistic approach to the delivery of these qualifications and identify opportunities to link the units and subjects.
+It is recommended that, wherever possible, centres adopt a holistic approach to the delivery of these qualifications and identify opportunities to link the units.
+The units can be downloaded from the OCR website www.ocr.org.uk.